KarlKFoley/Inft2012-SixOfOne/Karl and James Work Journal .md

 ### 19/5 8am - 11am - 2pm - 4pm - Karl ###
 * Section Three
-   * Created set of methords to create the dice face
+   * Created set of methods to create the dice face
-      * Each dice face methord is a set of dot methords - this helps with keeping the dots in the same spot over and over again.
+      * Each dice face method is a set of dot methods - this helps with keeping the dots in the same spot over and over again.
-      * The Dot methords are just fullellipse with cordinates - Maybe for further work, creating global vaiable that allow for one change to increase the size of the dots.
+      * The Dot methods are just full ellipse with coordinates - Maybe for further work, creating global variable that allow for one change to increase the size of the dots.
-      * Exlorded hiding and unhiding pictureboxes when a amount of dice are slected so it just shows the amount of dice selected. (might look at having it create the picture boxes dynamically)
+      * Exploded hiding and unhiding pictureboxes when a amount of dice are selected so it just shows the amount of dice selected. (might look at having it create the picture boxes dynamically)
       * Created arrays for all the pictureboxs and graphics so we can access them as a group or just one at a time.
-This cuts down on repetitive calls to dice faces. had a massive if Statment changed to a loop with an array.
+This cuts down on repetitive calls to dice faces. had a massive if Statement changed to a loop with an array.
    * Explored the animation of changing the dots numbers before the final score.
       * Used a timer to create animation. worked well but needed asynchronous to allow the collection of numbers displayed.
       * Changed the timer to a basic "for loop" that changes all the dices faces to a random number for a random amount of time and a random amount times.
 * Section Five and Six
-   * Basic design was already created for selecting mutiple dice.
+   * Basic design was already created for selecting multiple dice.
 Using radio buttons to control the amount of dice being selected.
    * Choose a roll button allowing player to change mind before the rolling of the dice.
-This better simulats what happens in real world.
+This better simulates what happens in real world.
 Allows for hesitation of the roll.
-   * Moved dice displaying to its own methord.
+   * Moved dice displaying to its own method.
-   * Moved Rolling dice to its own methord.
+   * Moved Rolling dice to its own method.

 ### 25/5 4pm -7pm - Karl ###
-* Created Dice Class to handle counting the number a particcualr number is rolled
+* Created Dice Class to handle counting the number a particular number is rolled
 * Created Player Class to handle what a player in a game.
 * Created Game Class to handle all games in a Session
 * Created Session class to handle the all games while just two player or one player is playing
-    * This class was created so that overall vairbles where able to be handled with out being deleted over and over
+    * This class was created so that overall variables where able to be handled with out being deleted over and over
-    * Also made the code easier to read once we had a class teird approch to the project
+    * Also made the code easier to read once we had a class tried approach to the project